-We all like to feel heard and understood in a relationship, however a fast dynamic involving power and control clashes with the hope for harmony and the history of being in a relationship the partners bring with them.
+We all like to feel heard and understood in a relationship, however the fast dynamic of a relationship involves power and control and clashes with the hope for harmony and the history of being in a relationship both partners bring with them.

-There will be times of awakening that will trigger identity confusion and a variety of negative emotions and, as a result of that, you might have existential questions, depression, anxiety, low self-esteem, low sense of self-worth, lack of motivation, procrastination, etc.
+There will be times of awakening that will trigger identity confusion and a variety of negative emotions and, as a result of that, you might experience existential questions, depression, anxiety, low self-esteem, low sense of self-worth, lack of motivation, procrastination, self-harm, etc.

-The myth that “all troubles will be gone tomorrow”, or that “issues resolve by themselves” make the matters worse and add to the consequences you will have to face in the future.
+The myths that “all troubles will be gone tomorrow”, or that “issues resolve by themselves” make the matters worse and add to the consequences you will have to face in the future.

-The good way to manage a problem in a relationship is to acknowledge that problem and create time and space to sort it out, because at stake is your wellbeing, which is more important than any ego, ambitions and principles in life.
+A good way to manage problems in a relationship is to acknowledge those problems and create time and space to sort them out.
+Don’t forget that at stake is your wellbeing, which is more important than any ego, ambition and principle in life.